 In a moment, Kestrel was able to take advantage of the situation once more.
 Getting a good grip, he pulled the hero off and hurled into the side of another vehicle.
 “Friends are overrated.
 Allow me to relieve you of these two.
 And I shall start with the one who poses the most threat,” Kestrel growled as he lunged toward Dove.

-With a graceful spring, the young woman leaped high into the air and landed effortlessly on the top of a nearby light pole.
+With a graceful spring, the young woman leaped high into the air and landed effortlessly atop a nearby light pole.
 “Not if that’s the best you can do.”

 “Trust me, Dove,” Kestrel said as he slashed his clawed hand at the base of the pole, “I haven’t even begun to fight!”
 With a single sweep, his hand cut through the metal, and the pole began to fall.

 “Not so fast, little chickie,” Kestrel said.
 “My masters have been fighting your masters for millennia, and we always win.
-In the end, everything gives way to chaos.”
-Where Dove gracefully hurdled objects like mailboxes and benches, Kestrel plowed through them like a raging bull.
-“And nothing like the experiment will ever change that!
+In the end, everything gives way to Chaos.”
+While Dove gracefully hurtled objects like mailboxes and benches, Kestrel plowed through them like a raging bull.
+“And nothing like the Experiment will ever change that!
 Hawk and Dove — ha!”